BUILD 4 PLYMOUTH

 What have we done so far?

 We recognise the importance of a rapid response to deliver growth, help get people back to work and boost the local economy.
-Between now and the end of March 2021 we will have completed work and improvements on a wide range of major capital projects across the city.
+During 2022 we will continue work and improvements on a wide range of major capital projects across the city.

 As a Council we have a rolling infrastructure improvement programme of £75 million every year.
 We have managed to keep many of our big investment projects going throughout Covid-19, prioritising those that provide significant construction employment – keeping people in work and enabling important local services to keep running.